Magnetic Polarisability of Octet Baryons via Lattice QCD: Constituent Quark Model

 On the other hand, the hyperfine interaction is repulsive in decuplet baryons.
 This time the repulsion diminishes with increasing mass such that the decuplet slope is expected to be less than unity.
 The value of $\alpha_{\rm dec}=0.85$ is in accord with these expectations.

 We use the octet fit parameters and the ruler-style interpolated $N$ and $\Xi$ masses to obtain the constituent quark masses as a function of $m_{\pi}$.
 These masses are given in \autoref{tab:quarkmodelimplementation:latticequarkmasses}.
-We see the expected approach to the physical constituent quark mass 338 MeV~\cite{PDG2022} while the strange quark mass remains stable as expected.
+We see the expected approach to the physical constituent quark mass of 338 MeV~\cite{PDG2022} while the strange-quark mass remains stable as expected.